benleong94/Sudoku-Solver-Python/FinalProduct/ProductContextReport.md

 # Product Context

-*Include the three sections headed below.*

 ## Legal

-*Consider the legal issues of your product.
-For example, which data was used from whom, and under what licence permissions?*
-*Similarly, for any 3rd party software libraries you've used.
-Acknowledge if you have full permission or not.*
-*Also, what licence would be most suitable for your own software to be released under?*
-*Which data protection laws are relevant to your product or future customers of your product?*

 We would release our product under the GNU GPL (General Public License) - This Licence allows the 4 freedoms (elaborated under Ethical), and stipulates that any derivative of this software must retain these same rights.